-Pablo Picasso (Richman): from Reality.
+Pablo Picasso (Richman): a Modern Lovers cover from Reality.
 Performed regularly on the 2003/04 tour; a live version appears on the bonus DVD of the tour edition of Reality.

-Peace On Earth-Little Drummer Boy (Grossman/Fraser/Kohan-Simeone/Onorati/Davis/Shawnee): this duet with Bing Crosby, recorded on one of his TV shows in October 1977, was released as a Christmas single in 1982 (RCA BOW 12).
-The 12" (RCA BOW T12) contained the original introduction chat to the song.
-Released on CD on several Christmas compilations (a/o The Coolest Christmas and The Edge Of Christmas) and in 1993 as a limited edition bonus single to the Rykodisc The Singles 1969 To 1993.
+Peace On Earth/Little Drummer Boy (Grossman/Fraser/Kohan-Simeone/Onorati/Davis/Shawnee): this duet with Bing Crosby, recorded on his Merrie Olde Christmas TV show in October 1977, was released as a Christmas single in 1982 (RCA BOW 12).
+The 12" (RCA BOW T12) contained the original introduction to the song.
+Released on CD on several Christmas compilations, a/o The Coolest Christmas and The Edge Of Christmas.
+The duet was added as a limited edition bonus single to the Rykodisc The Singles 1969 To 1993.
+The version on Re:Call 3 adds a few lines of dialog at the end of the song.
+In 2019, a version with Bing and Bowie's vocals synched to a re-recorded backing track by the London Symphony Orchestra was released on Bing At Christmas (Decca 00028948186341).
 The video (and full length version) was released on a "special multimedia CD single" (Oglio OGL 85001-2).

 Penny Lane (Lennon/McCartney): see 'A Little Bit Me, A Little Bit You'.